 Demystifying Chinese reign marks — everything you need to know to get started

-Specialist Kate Hunt, Head of Sale for Chinese Works of Art at Christie’s South Kensington, offers an extensive guide to reign marks, what they reveal about emperors and dynasties, and how to tell fakes from ‘apocryphal’ marks
+Specialist Kate Hunt, Director, Chinese Ceramics and Works of Art, Christie’s London, offers an extensive guide to reign marks, what they reveal about emperors and dynasties, and how to tell fakes from ‘apocryphal’ marks

 What is a reign mark?